YujiTech/yujidash/README.md

 # 📊 FluxDev-Dash - React & Syncfusion

 ## Overview
-YujiDash Shop is a data-driven interface for managing e-commerce operations.
+FluxDev-Dash Shop is a data-driven interface for managing e-commerce operations.
 Built with **React** and **Syncfusion**, it provides a clean, organized way to visualize data through charts, tables, and more.
 This project showcases my ability to create dynamic dashboards, relevant to Amana’s need for a DeFi yield aggregator dashboard.

 **[Live Demo](https://yujidash.vercel.app/)**